Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 Parts of a Fireplace & Chimney

-There are several types of fireplaces categorized according to their style, opening, fuel, and location.
-This article will focus on the general parts and dimensions of a fireplace for wood and gas-burning fireplaces made out of masonry.
+There are several types of fireplaces and components categorized according to their style, opening, fuel, and location.
+This article will focus on the general parts and dimensions for wood and gas-burning designs made of masonry.

-Rain Cap, Chimney Cap, or Cap – Located on the topmost of the chimney system, that functions as a protective element to prevent rain, snow, leaves, and other foreign debris from entering the flue.
+Rain Cap, Chimney Cap, or Cap โ Located on the topmost of the chimney system, it functions as a protective element to prevent rain, snow, leaves, and other foreign debris from entering the flue.

-The chimney cap usually can extend a few inches away from the flue opening and have vent louvers or metal screens to allow smoke to pass through.
+The chimney cap usually can extend a few inches away from the flue opening and has vent louvers or metal screens to allow smoke to pass through.

 These metal screens can also come as a smoke arrestor which prevents the sparks from the inside chimney from passing through.
 The cap’s mini roofing profile keeps water, snow, and other debris from sliding through the inside of the flue.